THIS DATE IN HISTORY: April 4

 1973: The Blackhawks become the first team in NHL history to have two players score three goals in the same playoff game.
 Pit Martin and Dick Redmond each get hat tricks in a 7-1 win against the St. Louis Blues at Chicago Stadium.
 Stan Mikita has five assists.

-1987: Denis Potvin of the New York Islanders scores two goals in a 6-6 tie against the Buffalo Sabres at Nassau Coliseum to become the first defenseman (and 21st player) in NHL history to score 1,000 career points.
+1987: Denis Potvin of the New York Islanders scores two goals in a 6-6 tie with the Buffalo Sabres at Nassau Coliseum to become the first defenseman (and 21st player) in NHL history to score 1,000 career points.
 The milestone comes when he scores the game-tying goal with 17 seconds left in the third period.
 Potvin retires after the 1987-88 season with 1,052 points, the most by a defenseman at the time.

 1990: Los Angeles Kings defenseman Larry Robinson takes the ice in the Stanley Cup Playoffs for an 18th consecutive season, an NHL record.
 The visiting Kings defeat the Calgary Flames 5-3 in the opener of their Smythe Division Semifinal series.
 Robinson, a member of six Stanley Cup-winning teams during his 17 seasons with the Montreal Canadiens, adds two more years to his streak.
 He finishes his career in 1992 having never missed the playoffs during his 20 seasons in the NHL.
 Red Wings defenseman Nicklas Lidstrom equals Robinson's record run in 2012, his final NHL season.